 Graeme Brown is the driving force behind the Hampden Collection.
 In 2017, he discovered the only map in existence of the World’s First Purposefully Built International Football Ground, the 1st Hampden Park.

-As Co-Founder of the Hampden Collection and Bar Convenor of Hampden Bowling Club, Graeme’s mission is to preserve, protect and promote the wonderful story of all 3 Hampden Parks.
+Founder of the Hampden Collection and Bar Convenor of Hampden Bowling Club, Graeme’s mission is to preserve, protect and promote the wonderful story of all 3 Hampden Parks.
 Graeme manages all communications, websites, social-media and co-ordinates all activity for the Hampden Collection.
 He is a fundraiser, having run over 30 x 10ks to support the mission, put 1st Hampden on the Glasgow Doors Open Day map and featured on BBC Radio Scotland, countless newspapers and featured on Sky Sports News; reading poetry.

 Graeme is currently retelling the story of Football through his first book, “Football Queens & Kings – Scotland, Invention and Football”, which is published every Sunday at 8:30pm on the Hampden Collection Media platform.
 At 220 words a chapter, this is a map of the greatest gift Scotland gave to the world: the beautiful game and the infrastructure to watch it in.
 His aim is to publish this by 30th November 2022, which is the 150th anniversary of the World’s First International Football Match.